-- The ELWR may be fulfilled by meeting set scores on standardized/AP/IB exams, passing the Analytical Writing Placement Exam as a high school senior, or completing a transferable college course.
+- The ELWR may be fulfilled by meeting set scores on standardized/AP/IB exams, completing a transferable college course, or passing the Analytical Writing Placement Exam as a high school senior (offered for the final time May 2022).
 For details, please visit our Fulfilling Before Davis page.

 - As a transfer student, how can I fulfill the Entry Level Writing Requirement?

 - Transfer students who have fulfilled the Intersegmental Education Transfer Curriculum (IGETC) automatically fulfill the ELWR.
 The ELWR is fulfilled through the IGETC’s English Communication subject area.
 If you're a transfer student who has not fulfilled ELWR, you can do so by placing into the English Composition pathway (PATH4) through the UC Davis Writing Placement Survey or by passing one of the specified ELWR fulfilling courses listed on the Fulfilling At UC Davis page with a letter grade of C or higher.

 - Can I satisfy the Entry Level Writing Requirement by taking a community college course during the summer?

 - To fulfill the ELWR you can transfer credits from before you entered UC Davis as long as you earned a grade of C or higher in an acceptable 3 semester-unit or 4 quarter-unit English composition course.
 If you are transferring credit from a California community college, the course must be listed in Area UC-E under "UC Transfer Admission Eligibility Courses" on http://www.assist.org/ and must be completed before you matriculate into UCD.
 English composition courses completed at both in-state and out-of-state institutions are evaluated by Admissions for ELWR fulfillment.